 Sebastian Inlet State Park

-Dredging of the Sebastian Inlet is expected to last until May, 2019.
+Sebastian Inlet must be dredged periodically to prevent it from filling in with sand and the current dredging is expected to last until May, 2019.
 This 24-hour operation involves the use of equipment that operates loudly.
-Sebastian Inlet must be dredged periodically to prevent it from filling in with sand.
 Visitors to the park and campground will hear a loud hum while the dredge is in operation.
+We apologize for any inconvenience.

 Welcome to Sebastian Inlet State Park